MK040412/WHO_GIVE_MIDTERM_ASM/README.md

 ---
 ## I'm CSE student, not a EE student.
 ## Thus I did only code subject, not a design circuit.
-## THX for grace to give this exam, it is pleasure on my boring day.
+## Thank you for the opportunity to take this exam.
+It's a pleasant break from my boring day
 ---